 BC Provincial Parks

-STAY WITH US AND EXPERIENCE THE BC WILDERNESS
+STAY WITH US AND EXPERIENCE THE WILDERNESS NEAR CLEARWATER BC

 At Alpine Meadows, we are lucky to be at the gateway to the amazing Wells Gray Park.
 It’s easy to fall in love with this awe-inspiring natural paradise.
 Come for a visit, and discover one of the world’s richest outdoor destinations.